-It shall be the duty of the committee to consider and report all bills that do not pertain to matters for which specific standing and special committees have been established, and to originate or amend such bills falling within its jurisdiction as it may desire.
-All reports to the senate by individuals and SGA committees shall be submitted to Ways and Means to see that the reports are received and reported to the senate and, where appropriate, conveyed to other standing committees.
+It shall be the duty of the Ways and Means Committee to consider and report all bills that do not pertain to matters, for which specific standing and special committees have been established, and to originate or amend such bills falling within its jurisdiction as it may desire.
+All reports to the Senate by individuals and Student government committees shall be submitted to the Ways and Means Committee to see that these reports are received and reported to the Senate and where appropriate, conveyed to other standing committees.